nv-morpheus/morpheus-experimental/log-sequence-ad/README.md

 ## Log Sequence Anomaly Detection

 ## Use Case
-Identify log anomalies from sequence of logs.
+Identify log anomalies from sequence of logs generated dataset.

 ### Version
 1.0

 ### Model Overview
-The model is a sequence binary classifier trained with vector representation of log sequence.
-The task is to identify abnormal log sequence from sequence of normally generated logs.
+The model is a sequence binary classifier trained with vector representation of log sequence of BGL dataset.
+The task is to identify abnormal log sequence of alerts from sequence of normally generated logs.

 ### Model Architecture
-LSTM binary classifier with word2vector embedding of sequence input.
+LSTM binary classifier with word2vector embedding input.

 ### Requirements